 A data-only release consists of a dataset page which contains a downloadable spreadsheet or a customisable dataset.
 Typically there would be no supporting commentary or analysis in a data-only release, but supporting articles can be used for infrequent updates.

 If you publish a bulletin or headline release and are thinking about making it data-only, you may want to consider:

 - whether you might need to regularly shape the narrative around new data, to avoid common misunderstandings, for example

 - whether a significant number of users rely on the supporting content in a bulletin or headline release, and how they will be affected if that ends

-- the implications of users downloading and using the data without having easy access to important caveats, strengths and limitations (bear in mind that publishing there is no guarantee
+- the implications of users downloading and using the data without having easy access to important caveats, strengths and limitations

 - Main points are the only commentary provided: there are no additional sections for analysis or reporting